Follow us on: #theallotment |theallotmentmovie.com

 Associate Producers: Nancy Puetz, Susan Axton

-Similar films: BRIDGES OF MADISON COUNTY & BEGUILED
+Similar films: BRIDGES OF MADISON COUNTY, THE ITALIAN JOB & BEGUILED

 This story comes from out of the blue, literally.
 On a Friday afternoon in the skies over Louisiana’s Atchafalaya Basin, JIM BROOKS is confronted with a massive thunderstorm and decides to land in a remote tobacco field.